RakhithJK/BishopFox-sliver-wiki/HTTP(S)-C2.md

 #### Proxy Configuration

-The priority of retrieval is the following.
+The priority of retrieval is the following:
 -  **Windows**:
    - Configuration File
    - Environment Variable: `HTTPS_PROXY`, `HTTP_PROXY`, `FTP_PROXY`, or `ALL_PROXY`. `NO_PROXY` is respected.